thalber/self/writing/index.md

 ## bigger stuff

-Things that earned their own repos
+Things that earned their own repos.

 ### [stride again](https://thalber.github.io/stride_again/)

+**Even in the face of change, your old enemies can help.**

 Slow eldritch apocalypse witness chatlog.